wlg1/wlg1.github.io/index.md

 --->
 <span><b>H</b></span>ello.
 My projects can be found below.
 Click on the title link to learn more:

+[ Website in process of being built.
+To be completed by: Dec 2022 ][^footnote]

+[^footnote]: To be uploaded: tutorials that walk through experiments, starting with simple ones.
+Much of the work done so far are still drafts to be cleaned up

 ---
 <p style="font-size:20px"><b>
 <a href="https://github.com/wlg1/analogous_neuron_circuit_expms">Analogous Neural Circuit Experiments</a>